 The SMF may also include following functionalities:

-- Providing per-QoS flow Non-3GPP QoS assistance information to the UE (e.g. PEGC).
+- Providing per-QoS flow Non-3GPP QoS assistance information to the UE (e.g. PEGC) and formulation of the CN PDB based on non-3GPP delay budget from UE (e.g. PEGC) as described in 5.44.3.4.